The U.S. men’s national team finished its World Cup Round of 32 match against Bosnia-Herzegovina on Wednesday night with only 10 players.

 Balogun is also the fifth USMNT player to ever receive a red card in a World Cup, and the first since 2006.

-Without their starting striker, the United States benefited from a game-sealing goal from Malik Tillman in the 82nd minute to secure the 2-0 victory and advance.
+Without their starting striker, the U.S. benefited from a game-sealing goal from Malik Tillman in the 82nd minute to secure the 2-0 victory and advance, something Pochettino viewed as a testament to his team’s resilience.

 The U.S. will play Belgium on Monday in Seattle, but without Balogun.